bg2bhc/gr-lilacsat/README.md

 Use frontend_rx_\*.grc, demod_node1_bpsk_9k6.grc and demod_node4_4k8.grc by default.

-proxy_public is also included in examples folder for upload telemetry for display.
+proxy_publish is also included in examples folder for upload telemetry for display.

 Visit http://lilacsat.hit.edu.cn/ for more information.